Safe Routes to School (SRTS)

 Walking Wednesdays are a county-wide initiative in partnership with the Fairfax County Park Authority’s Move Your Way and Healthy Strides campaigns.
 Inova Fairfax and the Partnership for a Healthier Fairfax also support the campaign.

-As we transition to in person instruction this fall consider your student’s transportation choices.
-When safe and possible have your student use active transportation to school, walking, biking, or scootering.
-Active transportation has many benefits to our students:
+When safe and possible, have your student use active transportation to school, walking, biking, or scootering.
+Active transportation has many benefits for our students:

 - Exercise and fresh air every day for the walkers.